Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 *[⬆ Back to Top](#table-of-contents)*

-### Which statement accurately describes the Modem Lifecycle Policy for Azure services?
+### Which statement accurately describes the Modern Lifecycle Policy for Azure services?

 - [ ]  Microsoft provides mainstream support for a service for five years.
 - [x]  Microsoft provides a minimum of 12 months notice before ending support for a service.